live-clones/dolfin-adjoint/docs/source/documentation/verification.rst

 .. code-block:: none

-    Convergence orders for Taylor remainder with adjoint information (should all be 2):
+    Convergence orders for Taylor remainder with gradient information (should all be 2):
       [1.9581779067535698, 1.9787032993204938, 1.9892527525050359, 1.9946013350664813]

 The fourth line shows the convergence orders of the second-order Taylor remainders: if the gradient has been computed correctly with the adjoint, then